Three Monkeys (film): Reception

+Critical response

 Three Monkeys has received positive reviews from critics.
-On Rotten Tomatoes, the film has a "certified fresh" rating of 78%, based on 58 reviews, with an average rating of 6.8/10.
+On Rotten Tomatoes, the film has a rating of 77%, based on 62 reviews, with an average rating of 6.9/10.
 The site's critical consensus reads, "Exploring the effects of a family's dealings with an underhanded politician, this crime drama avoids showing the violent outcomes of its characters' misdeeds, resulting in a lingeringly potent film."
 On Metacritic, the film has a score of 73 out of 100, based on 14 critics, indicating "generally favorable reviews".

 Accolades

 The film premiered in competition at the 2008 Cannes Film Festival on May 16, where Ceylan won, ten days later, the Award for Best Director.
 It also won the Golden Anchor Competition Award at the Haifa International Film Festival.
 The film won best special effects award at the Golden Orange Film Festival, as well as the Siyad award at the International Eurasia Film Festival.
 At the Osian's Cinefan Film Festival the film won the Best Director Award, and at the "Manaki Brothers" Film Camera Festival it won Mosfilm Award and Special Mention.
 Ceylan received the award for Achievement in Directing at the Asia Pacific Screen Awards, where the film also received nominations for Best Feature Film and Achievement in Cinematography.